decretist/Dissertation/Chapter3/chapter3.markdown

 <!--

-Noonan briefly discusses an entry in the chronicle of Robert of Torigny identifying Gratian as bishop of Chiusi.
+Noonan briefly discusses an entry in the chronicle of Robert of Torigni identifying Gratian as bishop of Chiusi.
 Noonan considers that claim unverifiable.[@noonan_gratian_1979, 153-154] The since-discovered Siena necrology makes Robert's identification more plausible, though by no means certain.